 I teach them handwriting quickly and easily with a laminated alphabet chart and a whiteboard marker.
-You can purchase this little Step-by-Step guide as well as my Handwriting Tip booklet on my Packages page.
+You can purchase my Teaching Cursive Handwriting Step-by-Step guide as well as my Handwriting Tip booklet on my Packages page.

-Here’s how I teach the cursive letters step-by-step:
+Here’s how I teach the cursive handriting step-by-step~

 - Talk as you demonstrate and show the child how to form each letter.